Top 15 Hacks For LAZY Decluttering

 Here is how it works:

 - Pick a space or a group of things.
-Some great areas to do this in are with bathroom products, clothes, & spices but you can really use it anywhere!
+Some great areas to do this are with bathroom products, clothes, and spices, but you can really use it anywhere!

 - Move everything into one pile (or grouping)